-"The Group incurred a net loss of $\S[\bullet]$ (20x2: $\S[\bullet]$) during the year ended 31 December 20x3 and, as of that date, the Group's current liabilities exceeded its current assets by $\S[\bullet]$ (20x2: $\S[\bullet]$).
+"The Group incurred a net loss of $[\bullet]$ (20x3: $[\bullet]$) during the year ended 31 December 20x4 and, as of that date, the Group's current liabilities exceeded its current assets by $[\bullet]$ (20x3: $[\bullet]$).
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Group's ability to continue as a going concern.
-The financial statements have been prepared on a going concern basis as the holding company has undertaken to provide continuing financial support and not to recall amounts due to them of $\S[\bullet]$ until all creditors have been paid.
+The financial statements have been prepared on a going concern basis as the holding company has undertaken to provide continuing financial support and not to recall amounts due to them of $[\bullet]$ until all creditors have been paid.

 If the Group is unable to continue in operational existence for the foreseeable future, the Group may be unable to discharge its liabilities in the normal course of business and adjustments may have to be made to reflect the situation that assets may need to be realised other than in the normal course of business and at amounts which could differ significantly from the amounts at which they are currently recorded in the statement of financial position.
-In addition, the Group may have to reclassify non-current assets and liabilities.
-No such adjustments have been made to these financial statements."
+In addition, the Group may have to these financial statements."